-Methods Used to Obtain Data Residential Sector Commercial Industrial Paper Survey Yes Yes Yes Type of entities surveyed Municipalities Commercial Enterprises Manufacturing Enterprises How are entities to be surveyed identified?
+Methods Used to Obtain Data Sector Methods Used to Obtain Data Residential Commercial Industrial Paper Survey Yes Yes Yes Type of entities surveyed Municipalities Commercial Enterprises Manufacturing Enterprises How are entities to be surveyed identified?
 District Information District Information, Ohio EPA Data District Information Follow-up Yes, Phone Calls as Needed Yes, Phone Calls as Needed Yes, Phone Calls as Needed

-Methods Used to Obtain Data Residential Sector Commercial Industrial Published Reports No Yes; Ohio EPA Documents No Websites Check as Needed to Verify Addresses, or to Ensure that Hauler is Still Operating.
+Methods Used to Obtain Data Sector Methous Used to Obtain Data Residential Commercial Industrial Published Reports No Yes; Ohio EPA Documents No Websites Check as Needed to Verify Addresses, or to Ensure that Hauler is Still Operating.
 Check as Needed to Verify Addresses, or NAICS/SIC Code, or to Ensure that Entity is Still in Business.
 Check as Needed to Verify Addresses, or NAICS/SIC Code, or to Ensure that Entity is Still Operating.